Rocko's Modern Life: Home media

-Fans had requested that Nickelodeon produce a DVD collection of the series for years.
-Murray often got e-mails from fans, and his top question was "when will Rocko be on DVD?"
+The first home video release of the series in the United States was in 1995, when selected episodes were released on VHS by Sony Wonder.
+Sony Wonder used Rocko's Modern Life, alongside other television programs, as "leading brands" in order for the company to break into the market.
+Paramount Home Media Distribution re-released the tapes in 1997 and released one tape in 1998.
 Before the official DVD releases, he said that he had not heard of any plans for a DVD release and that there are several bootleg DVD releases of the series sold on eBay.
 He commented, "[That rips] me off every time one is bought.
 But at least someone is trying to give Rocko fans what they want.
 Because Nickelodeon sure isn't doing it."
 Murray worked with his legal team to regain the rights, and an official DVD was released.
+In July 2008, Rocko's Modern Life was added to the iTunes Store as a part of the "Nick Rewind" collection, in four best-of volumes.
+The following month, Nickelodeon collaborated with CreateSpace, an Amazon-owned company, to release its older shows including Rocko's Modern Life on DVD for the first time, being sold exclusively online through best-of collections.